18 Exercises That Show You Exactly What Muscles You Are Stretching

 4. Camel Pose

-Muscles highlighted: Rectus abdominus and external obliques.
+Muscles targeted: Rectus abdominus and external obliques.

 This stretch is best reserved for people who already have good flexibility.
 Sit on your heels and place your hands behind you as you push your hips up and forward.
 Avoid putting too much pressure on your lumbar spine.
 If you have neck problems, don’t let your head fall back.